perpendicularai/imageclassification/README.md

 ## Important Notes

 ### - Please ensure that you create a directory called `models` to download and save the model from the following url : https://drive.google.com/drive/folders/1KNxjyd-FAB5TQ3KYUIU-w-3XtJs8c1QF and save it to the `models` directory.
-Without this step being being performed, the package will not work.
+Without this step being performed, the package will not work.